Donald Trump revives the Hillary Clinton playbook to battle Joe Biden

 But the storyline won't go away.
 Trump's Senate allies will hold hearings into the younger Biden's work overseas to portray the former vice president as a longtime Washington insider whose family benefited from his stature.

-"From his involvement in the unmasking of General Flynn to his son Hunter Biden repeatedly landing lucrative foreign business deals while his father was vice president, Joe Biden embodies the D.C. swamp," said Trump campaign spokeswoman Sarah Matthews.
+"From his involvement in the unmasking of General Flynn to his son Hunter Biden repeatedly landing lucrative foreign business deals while his father was vice president, Joe Biden embodies the DC swamp," said Trump campaign spokeswoman Sarah Matthews.

 Trump's attempts to turn the routine into the sinister has also fueled his latest effort to undermine special counsel Robert Mueller's report, which identified substantial contacts between Trump associates and Russia but did not accuse him of a crime or allege a criminal conspiracy between his campaign and the Kremlin.
 Now the plan is to link the Democratic standard-bearer to the probe.

-Biden allies display something approaching amusement as they tick through the attacks Trump has leveled against the former vice president, including calling him "Sleepy Joe."
+Biden allies display something approaching amusement as they tick through the attacks Trump has levelled against the former vice president, including calling him "Sleepy Joe".

 The campaign argues the attacks demonstrate Trump's own weaknesses.
-They point to the Trump family's ongoing business entanglements across the world while his daughter and son-in-law work in the White House to his weeks spent complimenting Chinese President Xi Jingping before blaming Beijing for the pandemic.
+They point to the Trump family's ongoing business entanglements across the world while his daughter and son-in-law work in the White House to his weeks spent complimenting Chinese President Xi Jinping before blaming Beijing for the pandemic.

 Biden's team doesn't believe a pervasive narrative like "Hillary's emails" will shadow this campaign.